 Here's more on the ways I think you should think about choosing gear:

 So choosing a body is something you want to do with the pixels versus ISO decision clearly in mind.
 I'd rather have fewer pixels and better ISO capability than vice versa.
-My initial thoughts for this trip were two D800's.
-That gives me a usable ISO 3200 (though I'd rather avoid it) and a 15mp DX for reach if I need it.
-But I wouldn't be afraid of a D600 or D7000/D7100 or pretty much anything back to the D3/D300 combo.
-I've used both those seminal 2007 cameras in Africa with great success.
+My current thoughts are two D810’s, or a D810 and a D7100.
+That gives me a usable ISO 3200 (though I'd rather avoid it) and a 15mp DX for reach if I need it (24mp if I sub in the D7100).
+But I wouldn't be afraid of a D600 or D7000 or pretty much anything back to the D3/D300 combo.
+I used both those seminal 2007 cameras in Africa with great success for several years.
 Still, if you're thinking about "edge of day" with those older cameras, you'll start thinking that maybe you need f/2.8 and no worse than f/4 lenses.

 It's a delicate balance to get this right, and there's no perfect answer.
 Go out at the edge of day with your dog (or somewhere there are animals to shoot) and see how your camera performs.
 One thing to remember: VR isn't the solution to all problems.
 If an animal is moving, you can't rely on 1/60 and VR: you'll still get fuzzy edges due to the subject motion.

 The normal solution to this is twofold: first, two cameras ready with different lenses on them.
 The classic method is to have a body with a 70-200mm on it, another body with your longest lens on it (200-400mm, 500mm, etc.).
-First, you can't be changing lenses in the heat of the moment, as it will rock the vehicle and disrupt other shooters.
-Second, you want to minimize all lens changes due to the dust, pollen, and other stuff in the air.
+You can't be changing lenses in the heat of the moment, as it will rock the vehicle and disrupt other shooters.
+You also want to minimize all lens changes due to the dust, pollen, and other stuff in the air.

 - How much backup do you have?
 Let's say that you've got the two body, two lens kit I've been talking about (70-200mm, 200-400mm, D800, or something similar).
 You've got two of the same bodies, so you have backup there.
 If you drop the 200-400mm and break it, what could you do?
 Well if you have a teleconverter with you, you can use the 70-200mm in a pinch as a longer lens.
 Couple that with a compact that gets to at least 135mm equivalent and you're reasonable set for a single failure of anything (add a small mid-range zoom for your DSLR and you can even make up for the failure of your compact/mirrorless).